 The 2016-17 season was a special one.
 Connor McDavid broke 100 points in 82 games.
 Leon Draisaitl had 77 points in 82 games.
 Cam Talbot played out of his mind posting a .919 save percentage.

-After six games, the Oilers dispatched the Sharks in six games, and Edmonton moved onto the Anaheim Ducks.
+After six games, the Oilers dispatched the Sharks, and Edmonton moved onto the Anaheim Ducks.

 With Edmonton jumping out to a 2-0 series lead winning both games in Anaheim, the series shifted back to Edmonton where the Ducks stole two games including a game four-overtime win.
 With the series tied at two, the two clubs went on the road back to Anaheim.